 This Data Processing Addendum applies to individuals and businesses using Maze.
-This is the current version of these terms, dated 25/03/2021
+This is the current version of these terms, dated 08 November 2021.

 In the event of any conflict between the Agreement and this DPA, this DPA shall prevail.

-Unless otherwise set out below, each capitalised term in this DPA shall have the meaning set out in the Agreement and the following words and expressions shall have the following meanings:
+Unless otherwise set out below, each capitalised term in this DPA shall have the meaning set out in the Agreement, and the following words and expressions shall have the following meanings:

-"Customer Personal Data" means the personal data described here and any other personal data that Maze processes on your behalf in connection with your use of the Service;
+"Customer Personal Data" means the personal data described here and any other personal data that Maze Processes on your behalf in connection with your use of the Service;

-2. "Data Protection Laws" means any applicable legislation protecting the fundamental rights and freedoms of persons and their right to privacy with regard to the Processing of Customer Personal Data, including without limitation the EU General Data Protection Regulation 2016/679 of the European Parliament and of the Council ("EU GDPR"), the EU GDPR as it forms part of United Kingdom ("UK") law by virtue of section 3 of the European Union (Withdrawal) Act 2018, as amended (including by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 ("UK GDPR") and any other applicable data protection law, in particular the UK Data Protection Act 2018;
+"Data Protection Laws" means any applicable legislation protecting the fundamental rights and freedoms of persons and their right to privacy with regard to the Processing of Customer Personal Data, including without limitation: (i) the EU GDPR; (ii) the UK GDPR; and (iii) any other applicable data protection law;

 "European Economic Area" or "EEA" means the Member States of the European Union together with Iceland, Norway, and Liechtenstein;

 "Party" means each of you and Maze;

 The terms "Personal Data", "Controller", "Processor", "Data Subject", "Process", "Special Category Personal Data" and "Supervisory Authority" shall have the same meaning as set out in the EU GDPR.

 In respect of Customer Personal Data, the Parties acknowledge that Maze acts as the Processor and you act as the Controller.
 You instruct Maze to Process Customer Personal Data as necessary to provide the Service to you and to perform its obligations and exercise its rights under the Agreement.
 Maze may terminate the Agreement in its entirety upon written notice to you with immediate effect if Maze considers (in its reasonable discretion):

-1. that it is unable to adhere to, perform or implement any instructions issued by you due to the technical limitations of its systems, equipment and/or facilities; and/or
+2.1.1 that it is unable to adhere to, perform or implement any instructions issued by you due to the technical limitations of its systems, equipment and/or facilities; and/or

-2. that adherence, performance or implementation of any such instructions would require disproportionate effort (whether in terms of time, cost, available technology, manpower or otherwise).
+2.1.2 that adherence, performance or implementation of any such instructions would require disproportionate effort (whether in terms of time, cost, available technology, manpower or otherwise).

-Maze will only Process Customer Personal Data in accordance with
+Maze will only Process Customer Personal Data in accordance with:

-the Agreement, to the extent necessary to provide the Service to you, and
+2.2.1 the Agreement, to the extent necessary to provide the Service to you, and

-2. your written instructions, unless Processing is required by European Union, Member State or domestic UK law to which Maze is subject, in which case Maze shall, to the extent permitted by applicable law, inform you of that legal requirement before Processing Customer Personal Data in that way.
+2.2.2 your written instructions, unless Processing is required by European Union, Member State or domestic UK law to which Maze is subject, in which case Maze shall, to the extent permitted by applicable law, inform you of that legal requirement before Processing Customer Personal Data in that way.

 The Agreement (subject to any changes to the Service agreed between the Parties) and this DPA shall be your complete and final instructions to Maze in relation to the processing of Customer Personal Data.
 Processing outside the scope of this DPA or the Agreement will require prior written agreement between you and Maze on additional instructions for Processing.

-Right to Process.
 You represent and warrant on an ongoing basis that Maze (and any Sub-processors) are legally permitted to Process the Customer Personal Data as contemplated under the Agreement and Statements of Work, including as follows:

-1. the Processing of any Customer Personal Data will be consistent with the information communicated to the relevant Data Subjects or as otherwise necessary in accordance with Data Protection Laws; and
+3.1 the Processing of any Customer Personal Data will be consistent with the information communicated to the relevant Data Subjects or as otherwise necessary in accordance with Data Protection Laws; and

-where required by applicable Data Protection Laws, you have a valid legal basis for the Processing by Maze of Customer Personal Data (including any and all instructions issued by you from time to time in respect of such Processing).
+3.2 where required by applicable Data Protection Laws, you have a valid legal basis for the Processing by Maze of Customer Personal Data (including any and all instructions issued by you from time to time in respect of such Processing).

 Maze shall be liable for the acts and omissions of all Sub-processors under or in connection with this DPA.

-Data security, audits and security notifications
+5. Data security, audits and security notifications

 Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Maze shall, in relation to Customer Personal Data, implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk.
 Details of Maze's technical and organizational security measures are set out in Annex 2.

 Upon your reasonable request, Maze shall make available all information as Maze (acting reasonably) considers appropriate in the circumstances to demonstrate its compliance with this DPA.

-Maze shall at your sole cost and expense co-operate with you and take such reasonable commercial steps as may be directed by you to assist in the investigation, mitigation and remediation of each such Security Incident.
+Maze shall, at your sole cost and expense, co-operate with you and take such reasonable commercial steps as may be directed by you to assist in the investigation, mitigation and remediation of each such Security Incident.

-Access requests and data subject rights
+6. Access requests and Data Subject rights

 Maze shall provide you with the ability to correct, delete, block, access or copy Customer Personal Data in accordance with the functionality of the Service.